codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a duck that gets all A's?
-A wise quacker.
+What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+What is the name of the default theme that is installed with Windows XP?
- 1. Tim Berners Lee
+ 1. Neptune
- 2. al-Khwārizmī
+ 2. Luna
- 3. Willis Ware
+ 3. Whistler
- 4. Dennis Ritchie
+ 4. Bliss

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Luna
 </details>